Make Your Dream a Reality

 - Have a strong track record of graduating first-generation students

-- Limit the need for low-income students to work while in college
+- Limit the need for students from low-income households to work while in college

 Financial Aid & Scholarships

-In addition to our Best Fit College initiative, College Track also offers substantial financial aid and scholarship support so our students take full advantage of their four-year campus experience.
+In addition to our Best Fit College initiative, College Track also offers substantial financial aid and scholarship support, so our students can take full advantage of their four-year campus experience.

 This need-based scholarship is designed to support students who face a gap between their financial aid package and the cost of attending college.
 The majority of students who are eligible for this scholarship are those who enroll in a Best Fit College where the graduation rate is above 57% and the gap in their financial aid package is below $7,000.

-Bank Book is designed to help students build a sense of ownership for the financial responsibilities associated with attending college as early as freshman year of high school.
-Through this merit-based scholarship, our students are eligible to earn more than $5,600 that can be accessed over the course of their college application process and college career.
+Bank Book is designed to help students build a sense of ownership for the financial responsibilities of attending college as early as freshman year of high school.
+Through this merit-based scholarship, our students are eligible to earn more than $5,600 that can be accessed over the course of their college application process through their college career.

 Step 2: Working with a dedicated advisor

-Our College Completion Advisors are available daily, weekly, monthly – as often as our students need to feel on top of their studies and confident on campus.
-For students who attend college locally, our advising is in-person as much as possible.
-Campus visits range from weekly office hours, to once per term visits.
+Our College Completion Advisors offer flexible availability to respond to our students as often as they need to feel supported in their coursework and confident on campus.
+For students who attend college locally, our advising is done in-person as much as possible.
+Campus visits range from weekly office hours to once per term visits.

-Academic: Advisors work alongside our students through college on anything from choosing a major to navigating registration to coursework and maintaining a high GPA.
+Academic: Advisors work alongside our students through college on anything from choosing a major to navigating registration and maintaining a high GPA.

 Financial: College Completion Advisors collaborate with students on managing their expenses, applying for scholarships, and making a plan for loan repayment post-graduation.